jesseklein406/data-structures/README.md

 ###Binary Search Tree Rebalance()
 Access 'bst.py' for the class Node and create a binary search tree with a rebalance() method.
 The test file for the module is 'test_bst.py'.
 We referred to Wikipedia [here](https://en.wikipedia.org/wiki/Tree_rotation) for tree rotation and used their conventions for test cases.

+###Hash Table
+Access 'hash.py' for the class Hash and create a hash table.
+The test file for the module is 'test_hash.py'.
+The hashing algorithm used was the sum of character ord() values mod number of buckets.
+We referred to *Learn Python the Hard Way* [here](http://learnpythonthehardway.org/book/ex39.html).